Denver Broncos vs. New York Jets NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Denver and its opponent combined to score over 41.5 points, the current matchup's point total, in nine of 16 games last season.

-- A total of 11 New York games last season (out of 16) had more than 41.5 total points scored.
+- Of 16 games last season, Denver had nine with more than 41 points scored, its current matchup's over/under.

+- Last season, 11 of New York's 16 matchups went over 41 total points scored.

-- These two teams averaged a combined 35.4 points per game a season ago, 6.1 fewer points than the over/under of 41.5 set for this matchup.
+- These teams averaged a combined 35.4 points per game a season ago, 5.6 less points than the over/under of 41 set for this matchup.

-- The Broncos' average point total in outings last year was 45.5, 4.0 points higher than the over/under in this game.
+- The average point total in Broncos games last year was 4.5 more points than the over/under of 41 in this matchup.

-- Jets games in 2020 averaged an over/under of 44.9 points, 3.4 more than the point total in this matchup.
+- The average point total for the Jets in 2020 was 3.9 points higher than this game's over/under.

 Broncos stats and trends

-- Denver won nine games against the spread last season, while failing to cover seven times.

-- A total of eight of Denver's games last season went over the point total.
+- Last season, the combined scoring went over the point total eight times in Denver's games.

-- The Broncos scored 20.2 points per game last season, 8.4 fewer than the Jets surrendered per matchup (28.6).
+- The Broncos racked up 20.2 points per game last season, 8.4 fewer than the Jets allowed per matchup (28.6).

-- When Denver recorded over 28.6 points last season, it was 4-0 against the spread and 3-1 overall.
+- Denver was 4-0 against the spread and 3-1 overall last season when the team scored over 28.6 points.

-- In games that Denver churned out more than 387.6 yards last season, the team was 2-3 against the spread and 1-4 overall.
+- Denver was 2-3 against the spread and 1-4 overall when the team amassed more than 387.6 yards last season.

-- The Broncos turned the ball over 32 times last season, 13 more turnovers than the Jets forced (19).
+- The Broncos turned the ball over 13 more times (32 total) than the Jets forced a turnover (19) last year.

 Jets stats and trends